grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 vi /etc/nova/nova.conf
 ```

-Change the instances_path to match the following
+Change the `instances_path` to match the following

 ```
 instances_path=/home
 ```

 Since NIC p3p1 and P3p2 (the public and private interfaces) are on NUMA 1 we want to make sure BIG-IP instances are spawned to the CPU's that are on NUMA 1.
-To do that we need to add the the following 'vcpu_pin_set'.
+To do that we need to add the the following `vcpu_pin_set`

 ```
 vcpu_pin_set=7,9,11,13,15,17,19,21,23,25,27,29,31,33,35,37,39